 Our Curriculum is designed around the most disadvantaged learner in our community.
 We are careful not to assume any prior general knowledge or access to the co-curricular electives we offer.
 We have the same high expectations of all students and we do not narrow the curriculum for any student.
 In order to achieve a true understanding of Co-Curricular, electives have been intelligently sequenced based on the following rationale:

-- In Y7/8 Students have the opportunity to compete in competitive games alongside six additional electives of STEM, French, debate, music, drama and sign language.
+- In Y7/8 Students have the opportunity to compete in competitive games alongside six additional electives.
+Examples of what we offer are STEM, French, debate, music, drama and sign language.
 Students rotate every half-cycle to ensure they study a full and rich curriculum.

-- In year 9 students will rotate around gaming, civic responsibility, performing arts, web design and social change.
+- In year 9 students will rotate around studies which may include gaming, civic responsibility, performing arts, web design and social change.
 Alongside the full range of electives, all students complete six weeks of Duke of Edinburgh training as they work towards their Bronze award.
 This co-curricular sees students engage in team-building activities, first aid and essential camping skills all focused around our Academy values and drivers.

 Students can elect to pursue an examined curriculum in two of DT / Art / Textiles or Music or PE; however, they will study the content for whichever elements they are not examined in throughout Year 9 through our Co-Curricular Elective offer.
 We do not believe that the only purpose of studying a broad curriculum is to gain qualifications!
 From within the co-curricular choices, two are re-designed to ensure students cover the curricular breadth of the subjects they have elected not to be examined in.
 The remaining choices provide absolute additionality and are structured around students’ health, wellbeing and the continuing development of facilitating true cultural capital.